• Skip to primary navigation

 Equals() Method In Java Numeric Data Types

 Java supports primitive data types like int, long, float, and double.
 If you want to create an object for one of the primitive data types, you can use a Wrapper class.
 For example, if you want to represent an int value as an object, you would use the Integer wrapper class.
-There are similar wrapper classes for float values (Float), double values (Double), etc. These classes also have their own implementation of the equals method.
+Similar wrapper classes exist for float values (Float), double values (Double), etc. These classes also have their own implementation of the equals method.

 package com.softwaretestingo.basic;